-The Lower Mataura catchment area falls into a mosaic of physiographic zones that vary greatly in their influences on water quality.
-The eastern part of this catchment falls predominantly into the bedrock/hill country physiographic zone.
-Lower lying areas to the west consist of gleyed, peat wetlands, oxidising and small areas of lignite/marine terraces and riverine physiographic zones (see map below).
+Most of this catchment falls within the bedrock/hill country physiographic zone.
+There are also areas of peat wetlands, and areas of lignite/marine terraces and oxidising near the coast.
+Areas of the gleyed physiographic zone flank the major rivers (see map below).
 These zones differ in the way contaminants are transported and attenuated within the catchment.